Ahrefs vs Moz vs Semrush (2026) — Which is Best for SEO and AI Visibility Tracking?

 Domain authority scores in Ahrefs, Moz and Semrush

-These scores give you an indication of how likely it will be that content published on a given domain will rank highly — or how valuable a backlink from it might be.
+As authoritative websites tend to perform better in search, these scores give you an indication of how likely it will be that content published on a given domain will rank highly (or how valuable a backlink from it might be).

 (Among other markers, Semrush’s spam factors include an imbalance between links and organic traffic; an unnaturally high percentage of dofollow domains; and too many referring domains with the same IP address).